Thai Chicken Larb

 Larb Gai, or Chicken Larb, is basically a salty, spicy, and slightly sweet ground meat dish.
 It is traditionally served as a "salad" with lettuce wraps and sticky rice.

-Once you start making it, you will find millions of ways to serve this dish.
-We love the traditional larb lettuce wraps, but I also serve it with rice, cauliflower rice, on big green salads, and as a tasty Thai Bowl with quinoa.
-Chicken Larb made with ground chicken, soy sauce, garlic, and chili paste in two bowls with cauliflower rice.
+Once you start making it, you will find millions of ways to serve this dish!
+We love the traditional larb lettuce wraps, but I also serve it with rice, cauliflower rice, on big green salads, and as a tasty Thai Bowl with quinoa!

 What is Chicken Larb?

-Larb Gai is a dish that is traditionally made in both Thailand and Laos and essentially is a warm meat salad.
+Larb Gai is a dish that is traditionally made in both Thailand and Laos, and essentially is a warm meat salad.
 It's normally made with ground chicken or pork that is flavored with garlic, lime juice, fish sauce, chili peppers, and palm sugar.
-It's meant to be spicy, salty, sour, and sweet all at the same time.
 It's a popular street food dish and can also be found on most Thai food restaurant menus.
-Normally it is served with sticky rice, lettuce, and fresh herbs like mint, basil, and/or cilantro.
+Normally, it is served with sticky rice, lettuce, and fresh herbs like mint, basil, and/or cilantro.

-This recipe for Chicken Larb contains all the same flavor elements but I switched out a few things to make it easier to make at home.
+This recipe for Chicken Larb contains all the same flavor elements, but I switched out a few things to make it easier to make at home.
 First, I swapped in soy sauce for the fish sauce since it is something most people have at home already.
 I also use Asian chili paste instead of fresh Thai chilies or Thai chili powder since it is much easier to find.
 Lastly, I cut back on the sugar to keep things light and healthy.
-This dish traditionally wasn't made with much sugar but over the years many restaurants have taken the liberty to adds tons of extra.
-Honestly, it truly doesn't need it.
+This dish traditionally wasn't made with much sugar, but over the years, many restaurants have taken the liberty to add extra.
+Honestly, it doesn't need it.

 How can I serve Chicken Larb?

-• Cauliflower rice: For a lower carb option, serve it on a bed of cauliflower rice or make cauliflower rice and larb lettuce wraps.
+• Cauliflower rice: For a lower-carb option, serve it on a bed of plain cauliflower rice, cilantro lime cauliflower rice, or make cauliflower rice and larb lettuce wraps.

 • Thai salad: Turn this into a nice Thai salad by adding Romaine, cucumbers, red onion, fresh herbs, and bean sprouts.
 For some sweetness, consider adding some green papaya or mango.

-• Kid friendly: If you are making this for kids who don't like things spicy, just serve the chili sauce on the side.
-It's easy to add on top and then you have a meal everyone can enjoy.
+• Kid-friendly: If you are making this for kids who don't like spicy things, just serve the chili sauce on the side.
+It's easy to add on top, and then you have a meal everyone can enjoy.

 • Lower sodium and gluten free: Swap in coconut aminos for the soy sauce for a lower sodium version that is also gluten free and Whole30 friendly.

-Traditionally larb is served hot immediately after it is cooked.
-However, over the years, some restaurants have begun to serve it cold or room temperature since it is a salad style dish served with fresh lettuce and herbs.
+Traditionally, Larb is served hot immediately after it is cooked.
+However, over the years, some restaurants have begun to serve it cold or at room temperature since it is a salad-style dish served with fresh lettuce and herbs.

 The Recipe